hyperledger-cacti/cacti/docs/docs/external/getting-started.md

   ```bash
   npm install
   ```
 - Use the `fabric-cli` executable in the `bin` folder for subsequent actions.
-Either add that folder to your system path or simply run the command using `./bin/fabric-cli`.

 #### Configuration